 Our board of directors currently consists of nine directors.
 Pursuant to the terms of an investment agreement among us and certain shareholders described under "Principal and Selling Shareholders," British Airways has the right to designate one director and Warburg Pincus has the right to designate a majority of the directors to serve on our board of directors.
-British Airways has the right to designate an additional director on our board of directors, provided such director is not domiciled in the UK.
-In addition, British Airways has the right to designate two non-voting board of directors.
+British Airways has the right to designate one director on our board of directors.
+Warburg Pincus may, in its absolute discretion, invite British Airways to designate an additional director on our board of directors, provided such director is not domiciled in the UK.
+In addition, British Airways has the right to designate two non-voting board representatives on our board of directors.
+These board representatives are entitled to attend and speak but not to vote at meetings of our board of directors.
 This investment agreement will terminate upon the completion of this offering, at which time the contractual right of any shareholder to designate a person to serve on our board of directors will terminate.